 - 1 cup vanilla sugar in a large bowl (this will be used to coat the cookies once they are baked)

 Vanilla Sugar can be made by placing a cut vanilla bean in a mason jar filled with sugar.
-Do this the night (or a few days) before, and the sugar will be wonderfully vanilla scented! - Chef Markus
+Do this the night (or a few days) before, and the sugar will be wonderfully vanilla scented!

 Method

-1. Begin by pre-heating your oven to 400F.
+1. Begin by preheating your oven to 400F.

 2. Mix the ground almonds, flour, and sugar in a bowl until everything is nicely mixed.
 If you can't find ground almonds in the store, you can use sliced or whole almonds and grind them in a food processor.
-I used my handy Nutri Ninja Blender(affiliate link) to do this.
+I used my handy Nutri Ninja Blender to do this.

 3. Once you have all the dry ingredients mixed, dice up the cold butter.
-Using your hands, break it up in the flour mixture until it starts getting crumbly, just like if you where making pie dough at home.
+Using your hands, break it up in the flour mixture until it starts getting crumbly, just like if you were making pie dough at home.
 Keep mixing in the butter until the dough starts sticking together and you can form a round ball with it.

 Now the real fun begins!